- What is Amniocentesis?

 What is Amniocentesis?

-Amniocentesis (also known as an amniotic fluid test) is a procedure carried out medically, and is used in the prenatal diagnosis of the abnormalities of chromosomes and foetal infections and also for determination of the sex of the baby.
+Amniocentesis (also known as an amniotic fluid test) is a procedure carried out medically and is used in the prenatal diagnosis of the abnormalities of chromosomes and foetal infections and also for determination of the sex of the baby.
 Amniotic fluid surrounds and protects the baby during pregnancy.
-This fluid contains foetal cells and various chemicals produced by the baby.
 In this procedure, a small sample of the amniotic fluid which contains the foetal tissues is taken from the amniotic sac surrounding the developing foetus, and then the foetal DNA is examined for genetic abnormalities.
-The reason for undergoing an “amnio” (as it is colloquially referred to) is to find out whether the baby has any genetic disorder.
+The reason for undergoing an ‘amnio’ (as it is colloquially referred to) is to find out whether the baby has any genetic disorder or chromosomal abnormalities.

 The procedure is conducted under local anaesthesia where the amniotic fluid is extracted through the insertion of the needle through the wall of the uterus and finally into the amniotic sac.
 Ultrasound guidance is used for extracting the amniotic fluid.